whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2024-spring/10-3d-printing/10-00-introduction.md

 - Load PLA filament onto 3D Printer
 - Select file and successfully print a test print
 - Clean up supports and raft
-- Photo document small objects in a professional way
-- Model organic forms with T-splines in Fusion 360
-- Combine T-splines with parametrically modeled features
 - Scale a model to a desired size
 - Measure a model in software
 - Export an STL file for 3D printing